 The UN brought together experts from different countries to create the GHS with the aim to have, worldwide, the same:

-- criteria for classifying chemicals according to their health, environmental and physical hazards; and
+- criteria for classifying chemicals according to their health, environmental and physical hazards

-The UN GHS is not a formal treaty, but instead is a non-legally binding international agreement.
-Therefore countries (or trading blocks) must create local or national legislation to implement the GHS.
+The GHS is not a formal treaty, but instead is a non-legally binding international agreement.
+Therefore countries (or trading blocs) must create local or national legislation to implement the GHS.

 The UN anticipates that once fully implemented, the GHS will:

-- reduce the need for testing and evaluation of chemicals (agreeing/harmonising classification will help to reduce the need for animal testing); and
+- reduce the need for testing and evaluation of chemicals (agreeing/harmonising classification will help to reduce the need for animal testing)

-- The UN work programmes continue to develop and refine the UN GHS in biennial work programmes.
+The UN work programmes continue to develop and refine the GHS in biennial work programmes.

 The GHS is sometimes referred to as the ‘Purple Book’ reflecting the purple binding of the published version of GHS.
-This is in keeping with the transport system which is often referred to as the ‘Orange Book’!
+This is in keeping with the Transport of Dangerous Goods system which is often referred to as the 'Orange Book'!